JohnP2348/iopgen/README.md

 - Cleaner error handling per system
 - Systemized file structure across any language
 - More maintainable and understandable codebases
+- Introduces the ability to failback to a previous version of a module instead of breaking the code completely
+- Easier to onboard new developers with a consistent architecture

 iopgen Tool:
 The CLI tool 'iopgen' generates